Personal income tax (IRPEF)

 IRPEF applies to resident and non-resident individuals.

-Resident individuals are taxed on a world-wide basis, while non-resident individuals are taxed on the income produced in Italy on a territorial basis.
+Resident individuals are taxed on a world-wide basis, while non-resident individuals are taxed on the income produced within the Italian territory.

 The following incomes are deemed to be produced in Italy:

 - income from capital paid by the State, by resident persons (entities or individuals) or by permanent establishment in Italy of foreign entities, except interest and other income derived from bank/post deposits and current accounts;